sfast/zeronode/README.md

 //this will tick to all layer A nodes;
 customNode.tickAll('customEvent', {foo: 'bar'}, {layer: 'A'});

-//this will tick to all nodes that customNode connected or the connected to customNode customNode.tickAll('customEvent', {foo: 'bar'});
+//this will tick to all nodes that customNode connected to, or connected to customNode customNode.tickAll('customEvent', {foo: 'bar'});